ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-places-of-interest.markdown

 title:  "Academics"
 date:   2015-06-26 12:28:01
 categories: [jekyll, update, section]
-excerpt: Whatever your immediate seniors may claim, your CG is one of the things that sticks onto your resume for the initial years.
+excerpt: "Whatever your immediate seniors may claim, your CG is one of the things that sticks onto your resume for the initial years.
+The authors of the guide would recommend that you keep an eye on it"
 class: ch-img-3
 ---
 --------------------------------

 In the 4 or 5 long years of undergraduate life, academics act as a centre of gravity of a student’s life.
 Though the power of the gravitational field varies from person to person, it acts as an innocuous motivation to attend the lectures (That and the 75% attendance rule).
 The academic structure in IITR, like its sister IITs, involves a credit based approach towards the ultimate CG calculation.
 There are many intricacies in this system, so without bothering you with too much details, we present a readable and not-so-boring intro to the Academic System.
 For lack of better terms, we shall call it ACAD-101.

 ###Courses